Regulations

 Article 4 - Minimum training

-Candidates should have spent at least 4 years of recognised training in either adult cardiac surgery, thoracic surgery or congenital cardiac surgery or a combination of these at the time of sitting the examination.
+Candidates should have spent at least 4 years of recognised training in either adult cardiac surgery or congenital cardiac surgery or a combination of these at the time of sitting the examination.

-All candidates should understand the principles of the generality of all the major sub-specialties of Adult Cardiac, Congenital and Thoracic surgery including general professional issues.
+All candidates should understand the principles of the generality of all the major sub-specialties of Adult Cardiac and Congenital surgery including general professional issues.

 • A completed EBCTS online application form